When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Introduction

-Our contributions are listed as follows. \begin{itemize} \item We rethink the traditional security of cooperative spectrum sensing and present a new perspective to create a stronger attack model named as LEB attack.
-Our work has shown that the traditional duel of attacks and defenses in cooperative spectrum sensing has to be re-visited in the presence of new learning-based attack models. \item For the LEB framework to be effective and practical, the framework is designed in a flexible way to adopt a wide range of sub-models to build the surrogate model of the fusion center.
-A generic generation algorithm is proposed to create adversarial examples against cooperative spectrum sensing. \item Our experiments show that the LEB attack can achieve an up to 82\% attack success ratio while only manipulating a small number of malicious nodes.
-The proposed adversarial data generation algorithm achieves similar performances as existing generation methods while reducing by 65\% of the computational cost on average. \item We introduce a generic non-invasive method, the influence-limiting policy, sided with traditional/existing defenses to counter LEB attacks or other similar learning-based attacks.
-Experimental results of influence-limiting policy-based defense demonstrate an average overall disruption ratio reduction by 78\% under LEB attacks compared with traditional defenses while without the influence-limiting policy. \item The LEB attack and Influence-limiting policy proposed in this paper can be extended to a more generic partial model problem in machine learning, in which a malicious attacker controls part of the input dimensions to compromise the machine learning model.
-This paper is a pioneering exploration of the topic in machine learning. \end{itemize}
+Our major contributions are listed as follows: \begin{itemize} \item We rethink traditional security vulnerabilities of cooperative spectrum sensing and present a new adversarial machine learning perspective to create a powerful attack mechanism named LEB attack, and show that the traditional duel of attacks and defenses in cooperative spectrum sensing has to be re-visited in the presence of new learning-based attack models. \item We introduce a make-up mechanism named influence-limiting defense to existing defenses to counter LEB attacks or other similar learning-based attacks. \item We collected real-world spectrum data to validate the model mismatch phenomenon.
+Our experiments show that the LEB attack can achieve an up to 82\% attack success ratio while only manipulating a small number of malicious nodes.
+Experimental results of influence-limiting defense demonstrate an average overall disruption ratio reduction by 78\% under LEB attacks compared with traditional defenses. \end{itemize} Other contributions include the following: the surrogate model is designed in a flexible way to adopt a wide range of sub-models; a generic adversarial sample generation algorithm based on the sub-model set is proposed to create samples against the fusion center; the LEB attack and influence-limiting defense proposed in this paper can be extended to a more generic partial model problem in machine learning, in which an attacker controls part of the input dimensions to compromise the machine learning model.

+The rest of the paper is organized as follows.
+Section~\ref{sec:preliminary} introduces the system model, background and model mismatch phenomenon in realistic network scenarios.
+Section~\ref{sec:LEB} describes the LEB attack framework.
+Experimental evaluation of the LEB attack framework is presented in Section~\ref{exper_eval}.
+Section~\ref{sec:defense} proposes a defense mechanism against LEB attack and other similar attacks.
+Limitations of the LEB attack framework, influence-limiting defenses and the future work are discussed in Section~\ref{sec:limitations}.
+Section~\ref{sec:related} overviews the related work and Section~\ref{sec:conclusion} concludes the paper.